TerryCavanagh/diceydungeons.com/modmigrationguide.md

 API v0.13.0 to API v1.0.
 This guide covers the complete list of changes to know about, including all of the many new features - but don't worry!
 If all you're trying to do is make your old mod compatible with the latest version, there are only a few small changes you need to make.
-See the migration wizard (to do) for a simple step by step guide!
+See the [migration wizard](https://diceydungeons.com/moddingupdate/) for a simple step by step guide!

 ## What does this all mean?